0ddjob/Vector-06C/Vector-06C-02/Power/README.md

 [5] Connect pin 4 on the underside of the motherboard to the -5V rail.<br>

 This now matches the Mean Well pinout - the Mean Well 5-pin DIN can be directly connected.

+## Other PSUs
+You can also create your own PSU by obtaining a tri-voltage AC/DC converter and making up some cabling and installing into a suitable box.